caranha/GP-short-tutorial/slides/markdown_base.md

 ---
 # 1. What is Genetic Programming?
-## Evolutionary Computation
+## Mini Intro to Evolutionary Computation

+Evolutionary Computation (EC) is the idea of **using the mechanism of Natural Evolution to create computational systems.**

+In nature, living creatures adapt to their environment through **natural selection**, **genetic inheritance**, and **mutation**.
+These mechanisms resulted in the large diversity of living beings that we have today.

+Could we use a similar idea to create interesting and powerful computer programs?

 .boxyellow[
-.boxlabel[Evolutionary Computation]

-Evolutionary Computation (EC) is a family of techniques inspired by the natural process of evolution.
-The first EC techniques were developed around 1980.
-]

-Traditional Algorithms in the EC family include:
+.boxlabel[Many Techniques based in Evolutionary Computation have been developed since 1980s]

+.cols[
+.c50[
 - Genetic Algorithms (GA)
 - Evolution Strategies (ES)

+]
+.c50[
 - Differencial Evolution (DE)
 - Genetic Programming (GP)
+]
+]
+]
 ---
 # 1. What is Genetic Programming?
+## When do we want to use Evolutionary Computation?

+EC Methods have found to be useful for solving real problems with the following characteristics:

+- It is difficult to calculate a solution, but it is easy to evaluate a solution.
+(NP-hard problems)

+- The solution space is discontinuous, and/or very high dimensional.

+- We are interested in creative and unusual solutions.

+.boxyellow[
+.boxlabel[Creating Programs with Evolutionary Computation]

+Creating computer programs has all these characteristics: It is hard to create a program, but it is easier to test an existing program.
+The task is symbolic / discontinuous, and usually requires a lot of human creativity.

+Because of this, there is a lot of interest in using Evolutionary Computation for creating computer code.
+]

+---
+# 1. What is Genetic Programming?
 ## Outline of an EC Method

 .cols[
-.c50[
-Evolutionary Computation methods follow the algorithm to the right.

-To implement an EC, it is necessary to define:
-- How to generate a random solution (Encoding)

-- How to evaluate a solution (Fitness)

-- How to generate new solutions (mutation/crossover)

-]
 .c50[
 **General Evolutionary Computation Algorithm:**
 .boxyellow[